Ryazan: Soviet Union

 During World War II, Ryazan was repeatedly bombed by German Luftwaffe.
 Immediately after the war, rapid development of the city began, and it became a major industrial, scientific, and military center of the European part of Russia.
 On October 19, 1960 a petroleum refinery produced its first gasoline.

 Ryazan housed the USSR's only producer of potato-harvesting equipment at the time.
 Ryazselmash factory (Рязсельмаш), an accounting machines plant, and a heavy forging equipment plant, among others, were also built.

 Because of the city's industrialization, Ryazan Oblast's share of workers employed in the agrarian sector shifted into the industrial sector.

 Ryazan was developed as a military center, and became the main training center of the Soviet Airborne Forces.
-Several positioned man-portable air-defense system protect the urban sky.
+Several positioned man-portable air-defense systems protect the urban sky.
 Besides the Airborne School (at the time named after Kliment Voroshilov), Ryazan has the Automobile School and Institute of Communications, a regiment of railway troops, airbase strategic bombers, and a training center in Diaghilev.

 Ryazan developed particularly rapidly while Nadezhda Nikolaevna Chumakova served as Chair of the Council of People's Deputies of Ryazan and Ryazan mayor.
 Under Chumakova, the city's population increased from 72,000 to 520,000.
 Chumakova oversaw the construction of social and cultural amenities, more than 20 urban areas, and hundreds of kilometers of trolleybus, tram and bus routes.
 Landscaping became a fundamental strategy for the development of the city at that time.
 A "green" ring of forests, parks, and garden associations surrounded Ryazan, with large parks located in each area of the city, and compositions of flowers and vertical gardening became customary, not only for the main streets, but also for industrial zones and factory buildings.
 Ryazan repeatedly won recognition among the cities of the Soviet Union for its landscaping.
 During her 26 years in office, Chumakova often accepted awards of the Red Banner of the USSR on behalf of Ryazan.

 Post-Soviet period

 By the time of the collapse of the Soviet Union, more than half of the city's GDP was being exported into its satellite states.
 In the 1990s, Ryazan experienced significant economic troubles as part of the 1998 Russian financial crisis, with many ex-Soviet and newly established companies going bankrupt by the end of the decade.
-In September 1999, Ryazan suffered a series of attempted apartment bombing (see Ryazan Incident below).
+In September 1999, Ryazan suffered a series of attempted apartment bombings (see Ryazan Incident below).

-As of 2001, Ryazan remained significantly influenced by its neighbor the Moscow Oblast, which exerted significant political and economic powers over it.
+As of 2001, Ryazan remained significantly politically and economically influenced by the neighboring Moscow Oblast.

 Culture

 Architecture

-Ryazan's buildings are not characterized by any single architectural style.
-Many noted Russian architects worked in Ryazan, including Kazakov, who worked and died in this city, and built the house of Politech University.

 Ryazan's churches were built between the 15th and 19th centuries.
-Soviet Constructivism was an important step in Ryazan architecture.